 Fun fact: Feel free to enjoy Riz bi Haleeb for your sweet breakfast.
 They will ensure sufficient energy for you to study or work.

 So what does Riz bi Haleeb mean?
-In Arabic, it means “rice pudding”, which contains rice (obviously), milk, sugar, and other ingredients to add sweetness and flavors.
+In Arabic, it means “rice pudding”, which contains rice (obviously), milk, sugar, and other ingredients to add sweetness and flavor.

 It is clear to see that rice pudding is a pleasant dessert in many cuisines, like those in sweet Chinese desserts.
 And now, with a touch of orange blossom water and rose water, you can add some Lebanese vibe to your treat.